Open Access Policies

-Funding body mandates
+Funding agency mandates

 There are two primary government funding bodies for research in Australia, the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).
 Research in Australia is also supported through international funding bodies, collaboration with industry, and through a range of smaller public and private bequests and programs.